+*These counties will no longer be listed as DHHS priority counties after the 2022 QAP cycle.

 7. SECTION 1602 EXCHANGE PROJECTS (NEGATIVE 40 POINTS)

 The Agency may deduct up to forty (-40) points from any application if the Applicant, any owner, Principal or affiliate thereof is also involved in a Section 1602 Exchange project with uncorrected material noncompliance.